eatcala/mobile-case-study/README.md

 - Create a component to display a sticky modal using **react-native-modal**.
 - Fetch the available pickup slots using **Apollo** and **graphQL** tags.
-- Create an object containing slots in order to display them by hour in a list.
 - Implement the design found in Figma using **styled-component**.
 - Store the selected slot so as to use it at checkout.